Variable Frequency Drive (VFD) 101: A Beginner’s Guide

 Share

-A variable frequency drive (VFD) is essentially an electric motor controller used in industrial engineering settings, most commonly manufacturing plant operations and the like.
+A variable frequency drive (VFD) is essentially an electric motor controller used in industrial engineering settings, especially in manufacturing plant operations.
 The device dictates the speed and torque of an AC motor by altering the frequency and voltage of the power supply.
 A VFD can additionally control the acceleration and deceleration of the motor during start-up and stop.

-One common use of a VFD would be seen in a factory’s conveyor belt production system, where it would direct the AC motor driving the pace of the belt’s progress.
+A factory’s conveyor belt production system provides a good example of VFD use, in which it directs the AC motor driving the pace of the belt’s progress.
 This pays off for maintenance teams in a number of ways, including energy savings, extending the equipment’s lifespan by not overworking it and reducing maintenance costs since the efficient running of the motor and belt means less unnecessary wear and tear.

 “Industries such as manufacturing, HVAC, water treatment, oil and gas, and mining benefit significantly from VFDs,” says Taner Caglar, global head of product portfolio and customer services for General Motion Control at Siemens Digital.
 “Companies in these sectors use VFDs to control motor speed and improve energy efficiency, leading to cost savings and enhanced process control.”